5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 Notes:

 * We also added a function `GetHelpers` to the script.
 The reason is that the helpers will disappear as soon as we fix the `Test` script.
 And we are going to fix it whenever we change something or add a new test case.
 Therefore we need an easy way to get them back: `GetHelpers` to the rescue.

 * The function `Initial` will be executed by the test framework before any test function is executed.
 This can be used to initialize stuff that all (or many) test cases need.
-Here we establish the references `A` (for the `APLTreeUtils` module), `F` (for the `FilesAndDirs` module) and `U` (for the `Utilities` module). `Initial` relies on naming conventions; in case there is a function around with that name it will be executed.
+Here we establish the references `A` (for the `APLTreeUtils` module), `F` (for the `FilesAndDirs` module) and `U` (for the `Utilities` module).

+  `Initial` relies on naming conventions; in case there is a function around with that name it will be executed.
 More later.

 * The function `Cleanup` will be executed by the test framework after all test functions have been executed.
 This can be used to clean up stuff that's not needed any more.
 Here we delete the references `A`, `F` and `U`.
 More later.

 A> # Ordinary namespaces versus scripted ones
 A>
 A> There's a difference between an ordinary namespace and a scripted namespace: imagine you've called `#.Tester.EstablishHelpersIn` within an ordinary namespace.
+A>
-Now you change/add/delete test functions; that would have no effect on anything else in that namespace.
+A> Now you change/add/delete test functions; that would have no effect on anything else in that namespace.
 In other words, the helpers would continue to exist.
 A>
 A> When you change a namespace script on the other hand the namespace is re-created from the script, and that means that our helpers will disappear because they are not a part of the `Tests` script.